Not sure why your company isn't generating any qualified leads, the main cause could be your website.

-While you might have a website with information everywhere, more often than not, your site isn't optimized to generate leads.
+While you might have a website with information everywhere, more often than not, your site isn't optimized for actual lead generation.

 Unfortunately, you only have a couple seconds to capture the attention of your website visitors.
-Don't just focus on your homepage, you need to develop a website that turns visitors into leads and converts them into customers.
+Don't just focus on your homepage elements, you need to develop a cohesive inbound marketing website that turns visitors into leads and then converts those leads into customers.

 The 6 Elements of a Lead Generating Website

 This might sound like a no brainer, but you won't be able to generate any leads if you don't have call to actions promoting your offers.

 How else are you going to collect their information and push them down the sales funnel?
 We aren't living in the days when potential leads had to call your company to inquire about more information.
 Today, you just have to click on a CTA to request an assessment or download an Ebook to learn more about a company.

 Adding call to actions across your site, is a great way to develop more lead generating opportunities.
 However, just remember to place them above the fold.
 Often times visitors are just skimming and glancing through the content and information on you site.
 If your CTA is ALL the way at the bottom, your visitors most likely won't see it.
 Your visitors will go to a different company and you loose an opportunity.

 At the bottom of every blog article